Go Back

 Masala Chai (Indian Spiced Tea)

 Masala Chai, also known as Indian spiced tea, is a traditional beverages across India.
-This flavorful Indian drink is made by brewing black tea with milk, sugar, and a blend of warming spices like ginger, cardamom, cinnamon sticks, cloves, and pepper.
+This flavorful Indian drink is made by brewing black tea with milk, sugar, and a blend of warming spices.
 Perfect as a morning wake-up drink or a cozy evening cup, this masala chai recipe is easy, quick, and full of authentic Indian flavors.

 Prep Time 5 minutes